TYPES OF SUBMISSION

 2) Case Study

-This is a type of paper based on the author’s opinion and interpretation in the content related to responsible tourism.
-Examples: journalistic and magazine-style pieces.
-It is designed to deliver readers with a context of responsible tourism practice by providing meaningful summaries, debates and discussions.
-These papers should contain thought-provoking, explanations, and opinions.
-They are opinion pieces grounded in evidence.
-This paper also provides well-structured arguments and demonstrates a clear understanding of the key issues under discussion.
-The length should be between 1,500 and 3,000 words.
-Authors are encouraged to cite up to 15 references in support of their key assertions, and to use a logical structure for their piece.
-The paper can include a display item such as figure, photo, or illustration.
+Viewpoint is based on the author’s opinion and interpretation in the content related to responsible tourism, such as journalistic and magazine-style pieces.
+This paper is designed to deliver readers with a context of responsible tourism practice by providing credible and meaningful summaries, debates and discussions.
+It should contain insights, explanations, and opinions grounded in evidence.
+Hence it should provide well-structured arguments and demonstrates a clear understanding of the key issues under discussion.
+The length should be between 3,000 to 5,000 words.
+Authors are encouraged to cite up to 15 references in support of their key assertions.
+The paper can include figure(s) and image(s) to enhance presentation.
+The paper may include Background – basis of arguments and why it is relevant/important now and Subtitles – concise text summing up the main points.

 5) Technical Paper